 Bob Reeves Brass mouthpieces are celebrated for their playability and exceptional tonal quality by professionals in the field.
 Each mouthpiece, regardless of its size, is meticulously crafted to bring out a rich spectrum of overtones, enhancing the color and depth of your sound.

 Searching for an ‘equivalent’ mouthpiece is a bit like chasing your own tail—why settle for the same when you could aim for better?
 At Bob Reeves Brass, we focus on functionality over mere measurements, because we understand that musicians often seek improvement when exploring new mouthpieces.
 To find your perfect match, reach out to us via phone or email.
 Better yet, book a complimentary 30-minute consultation via phone or Zoom to get personalized guidance.

-I like everything about my current mouthpiece, except it feels stuffy in some registers, what should I do?
+I like everything about my current mouthpiece except it feels constricted or stuffy in some registers, what should I do?

 You can physically screw any Reeves or Purviance rim on any Reeves or Purviance underpart but there may be a mis-match from the rim to the cup.
-(Dynamic Mass Mouthpieces have a different thread so you can’t put a Dynamic Mass rim on a conventional Reeves or Purviance mouthpiece).
+Please note that older (pre-2010) Dynamic Mass Mouthpieces have a different thread so you can’t put an older Dynamic Mass rim on a conventional Reeves or Purviance mouthpiece).

 Think of Tupperware: If you try to put a 6 inch lid on an 8 inch bowl or vice versa there will be a mis-match.
 The difference as far as mouthpieces is concerned is usually very small.
 If you don’t feel the mis-match with your lips it will not affect the sound or playability of the mouthpiece.